Chart Color Schemes

 Bargara - Burnett Heads has a typical household mix, with a lower-than-average median household size

-Family households account for 73.0% of all households, including 22.9% couples with children, 40.2% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 27.0%, with lone person households at 24.2% and group households making up 2.8% of the total.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.4.
+Family households constitute 73.0% of all households, including 22.9% couples with children, 40.2% couples without children, and 9.3% single parent families.
+Non-family households account for the remaining 27.0%, with lone person households at 24.2% and group households comprising 2.8%.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households